baranusluel/sentiment-cnn/index.md

 ### Results

 To evaluate our model, we look at the accuracy with which movie reviews are assigned the correct labels.
 In our initial proposal, we hoped to achieve an accuracy of at least 70%.
 We ultimate were able to achieve a test accuracy of 70.658684% after tuning.
+Researchers working with the same dataset have been able to attain at best around a 75% accuracy on the same dataset, although many of their other models' performance did not exceed a 70% accuracy [8].

 TODO: Compare to results from literature